4d/docs/docs/FormObjects/properties_Entry.md

 The Property List displays the keyboard shortcut that was assigned to the object.
 If you want to change the shortcut later, simply open the Shortcuts dialog box and type the key combination you want to use.

->**Note**<br>
-You can also assign a shortcut to a custom menu command.
+>You can also assign a shortcut to a custom menu command.
 If there is a conflict between two shortcuts, the active object has priority.
 For more information about associating shortcuts with menus, refer to [Setting menu properties](https://doc.4d.com/4Dv17R5/4D/17-R5/Setting-menu-properties.300-4163525.en.html).

 To view a list of all the shortcuts used in the 4D Design environment, see the [Shortcuts Page](https://doc.4d.com/4Dv17R5/4D/17-R5/Shortcuts-Page.300-4163701.en.html).

-### JSON Grammar
+#### JSON Grammar

 |Name|Data Type|Possible Values|
 |:---|:---:|:---|